mozilla-mobile/fenix/docs/architecture-overview-outline.md

 - state update / routing change distinction is sometimes fuzzy
   - anything that involves changing screens goes through a different state update flow
     - handled by passing values to a new fragment
+- reducer / controller responsibilities can become muddied
+  - state updates need to go through the store, android calls need to happen in controller
+    - what happens if code needs to conditionally do either?
+      - it is forced to do that logic in the controller
+      - we would prefer to keep as much logic as possible in the reducer
+- most interactors do nothing except forward to controllers
+  - these can still provide some value in making changes that add extra dependencies simpler
+  - most of the time though, this layer does not seem to be useful